janberges/elphmod/examples/lambda/README.md

 # Electron-phonon coupling for superconductivity

-This example will show you how to calculate the electron-phonon coupling needed in Eliashberg theory of superconductivity.
-However, it is not finished yet.
+This example shows how to compute the effective electron-phonon coupling and phonon frequency and estimate the critical temperature of superconductivity using McMillan's formula.
+Note that the results are far from converged!

 To get the coupling from EPW, you need a modified version of Quantum ESPRESSO.
 You can use the provided [patch](../../patches) to apply the required changes.